bmlt-enabled/bmlt-root-server/README.md

 CHANGELIST
 ----------
+***Version 2.8.7* ** *- January 1, 2017*

+- No visible changes.
+This simply includes the latest version of the base class to match the satellites.

 ***Version 2.8.6* ** *- December 13, 2016*

 - There was an error in the XSD for deleting meetings.
 Added a temporary "double-dip" element to the XML response in order to avoid interfering with current implementations.
 Will delete the "meetingId" element in a later release.